tumacell/ICT4HM103-3004/README.md

 ### SChneier 2015 Applied Cryptography

-#### Terminology
+#### Terminology[^oreilly]

 **Sender and receiver**

 **Messages and Encryption**

-A *cleartext* message or a *plaintext* message can be disguised or its substance can be hidden via *encryption*.
-This disguised message is called *ciphertext* that can be turned in to plaintext via *decryption*.
+A *cleartext* message or a *plaintext* message can be disguised via *encryption*.
+This disguised message is called *ciphertext* that can be turned into plaintext via *decryption*.
 A message (M) can be a stream of digitized voice, video, image or w/e.
 Ciphertext (C) is also binary data and around the same size as the plaintext, if it is compressed it is smaller.
 The functionality of encryption in mathematical notation is

 >E(M) = C

 Messages can be kept secure using *cryptography* by *cryptographers*.
 There is also people who do *cryptanalysis* (cryptanalysts).
 The branch of calculus including cryptography and cryptanalysis is *cryptology*.

-Decryption (D) as a process is done to ciphertext so the notation:
+Decryption (D) as a process is done to ciphertext so the notation in mathematical terms is:

 >D(C) = M

 **Authentication, Integrity and Nonrepudiation**

-*Authentication* is there so that the receiver of a message can be certain that the sender is who they say they are and that the origin is authenticated.
+*Authentication* is functionality where the receiver of a message can be certain that the sender is who they say they are --> message is authenticated.
-*Integrity* in a message means that it has not been altered by an outside element.
+*Integrity* in a message means that it has not been altered by an outside element and the message when decrypted is the same as when it was originally.
 *Nonrepudiation* means that a sender can not afterwards deny that they have sent a message.

 **Algorithms and Keys**